what is a computer backup?

 The best thing about cloud backups is they are generally automated.

-Simply put, you choose a folder, that you want backed up.
+Simply put, you choose a folder, that you want to be backed up.

-There's another great thing about using the cloud for backing up your stuff.
+There are two great advantages about using the cloud to back up your files.

 It all, obviously, relies on you having an Internet connection.